DuncanCragg/OnexOS/README-App.md

 are sewn, pinned, tied and snapped together everywhere by "links".

-These links work somewhat like the Web's URLs in that they form a handle or hook onto anything and everything that you see in the world.
+These links work somewhat like the Web's URLs in that they form a handle or hook onto everything that you see in the world.
+This allows you to point at, pick up, share and reuse anything and everything you see.

-Having everything in the world linked together like this allows you to quickly create a potentially huge shared world to play in.

 ### How does the 2D stuff work in 3D?